Table of organization and equipment: Army

 Each TOE has a unique number that identifies it.
 When changes are needed, a table is not modified, instead, a new table is drafted from scratch.

 A table of organization (T/O) for the Pentomic Infantry Division as of 1 February 1960.
 It does not include equipment.

 An example of an overall T/O change can be seen when the "Pentomic" organization was superseded by the Reorganization Objective Army Division (ROAD).
 During the 1950s, the Pentomic reorganization shifted the basic tactical unit from the regiment to the five-company battle group.
 Instead of brigades, an armored division had three Combat Commands designated: CCA, CCB, and CCC.

 On 16 December 1960, the Army Chief of Staff directed a reappraisal of division organization.
 Resulting studies were carried out between January and April 1961, and fully implemented by 1965.
 The resulting Reorganization of Army Divisions (ROAD) changed all division types (Mechanized, Airborne, Armor, Infantry and Cavalry) to an identical structure of three brigades of three (sometimes four) battalions.
-The ROAD division consisted of a mix of nine to twelve armour and infantry battalions based on its Mission, the likely Enemy, the Terrain/weather, and other forces available or Troops (METT).
+ROAD divisions consisted of a mix of nine to twelve armour and infantry battalions based on its Mission, the likely Enemy, the Terrain/weather, and other forces available or Troops.
 Each brigade would be assigned or attached the mix of battalions and companies based on the division commanders estimate based on METT.
 As operations continued, the division commander could task organize subordinate units as needed by the flow of the battle.

 ROAD was superseded by the Army of Excellence Reorganization of the 1980s.
+One of the later iterations to that process was the creation of "Light Infantry" divisions, which eventually numbered four: the 6th Infantry; 7th Infantry; 10th Mountain Division (Light Infantry); and the 29th Infantry Division in the Virginia and Maryland Army National Guards.
+Force XXI in the 1990s "digitized" the Army of Excellence structure.
+The design for the FORCE XXI interim division was slightly smaller than the Army of Excellence division, totaling 15,820 personnel.
+Modifications included increased fire support to shape battle space, and additional reconnaissance.
+Designating the 2nd Armored Division, reflagged as the 4th Infantry Division, as a test division adversely impacted on its combat readiness.
+Although only the 1st Brigade was involved in the National Training Centre AWE, the division's other units were involved in helping the brigade prepare for it.

+In 2003, the Army began a set of ambitious changes to address the stresses imposed on the force by the War in Afghanistan (2001-2021) and the Iraq War (U.S. phase, 2003-2010).
+The first involved refocusing the Army upon brigades, the “modularity” concept, rather than upon maneoeuvre divisions.
+At the same time, the "Grow the Army" programme increased the Army's personnel total ("end strength").
+This would allow more formations to be established.
+Some combat service support forces were also moved from the Army National Guard and Army Reserve to the Active Component.

+Table of Distribution and Allowances (TDA) units are not intended for combat in the field.
+They are usually non-deployable.